-- Males (13-17yrs): Think families and future outcomes for younger children. - Online media usage to research and view violent extremist content - ASD traits are often present but should not be considered as the only vulnerability - Racist views (comfortable in expressing these openly to peers either online or in person) and other hate themes: religion/sexuality/disability - Mental health: anxiety, low mood, depression and self-harm - Historic and current bullying which have left a negative impression on them about their school: how they view their peers and as well as staff who dealt with any incidents creating a sense of injustice and grievance. - Isolation/loner with few 'real friends'/peers creating no sense of belonging.
+- Males (13-17yrs): Think families and future outcomes for younger children. - Accessing extremist materials on websites and forums and making contact with others on encrypted and gaming platforms. - ASD traits are often present but should not be considered as the only vulnerability - Racist views (comfortable in expressing these openly to peers either online or in person) and other hate themes: religion/sexuality/disability - Mental health: anxiety, low mood, depression, and self-harm - Historic and current bullying which have left a negative impression on them about their school: how they view their peers and as well as staff who dealt with any incidents - creating a sense of injustice and grievance. - Isolation/loner with few 'real friends'/peers creating no sense of belonging.

-Our school has a Prevent Risk Assessment.
-It considers:
+Our school's Prevent Risk Assessment has considered the following areas:

-- The risk of children being drawn into terrorism.
-This is informed by the local context. - Leadership of Prevent, including governor oversight - Staff awareness/training for Prevent - IT systems: filtering and monitoring - Building children's resilience: curriculum content and delivery - Working in partnership: links with police, Safer East Sussex Team etc. Channel referrals.
+- Assessing the risk of children being drawn into terrorism (this has been informed by our local context). - Leadership of Prevent, including governor oversight. - Staff awareness/training for Prevent. - IT systems.
+Our filtering and monitoring are undertaken via Smoothwall. - Building children's resilience (supported by curriculum content and delivery). - Working in partnership (including links with our local Police).